Has the Helmet Been in a Crash?

 What Sticker is on the Inside?

-If the helmet has an ATSM (American Society for Testing and Materials), CPSC (Consumer Product Safety Commission) or Snell sticker on the inside, it was designed to meet today's standards.
-Anything else and the helmet should be replaced.
+Any helmet sold after 1999 must meet the US Consumer Product Safety Commission Standard (CPSC).
+If the helmet has an ATSM sticker (American Society for Testing and Materials), the standards are comparable and acceptable.
+Look for an ATSM, CPSC or Snell sticker on the inside of your helmet to confirm that it was designed to meet today's standards.

 Has it Been Recalled?

 If a helmet has been recalled it definitely needs to be replaced.
-Check the Bicycle Helmet Safety Institute website (bhsi.org) for a complete listing.
+Check the Bicycle Helmet Safety Institute website for a complete listing of helmets recalled by the U.S. Consumer Product Safety Commission.
+Bicycle helmets are recalled for a variety of reasons including strap failures and not meeting CPSC safety standards.

 Inspect the Helmet Carefully

 If the helmet is too small or too large, it will not give the protection it was designed to give.
+A helmet should fit snug and level on the head without a tilt and should not sit too low on the forehead.
+The chin strap on the helmet should fit securely against the bottom of the chin.
 This is especially important with children who are growing.
 Inspect the outside plastic and internal foam for cracking by pulling and squeezing the helmet.
 Inspect the chin strap for security and fraying.